alanzhang03/tft-app/README.md

 # tft-app
- A teamfight tactics related website created using Django and MySQL
+ A teamfight tactics related website created using Django, Celery, and MySQL

- Setup:
+# Setup:
  Install the required dependencies by running the command 'pip install -r requirements.txt' cd into the folder containing manage.py
- Start the server by runing 'python manage.py runserver'
+ Start the server by running 'python manage.py runserver'